jhudson8/react-events/README.md

 Declarative managed event bindings for [React](http://facebook.github.io/react/) components

-[view the fancydocs](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-events) for a better docs experience
+[View the fancydocs](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-events) for a better docs experience

 * No manual event cleanup
 * All events are declared in 1 place for easier readability